openmsr/are/results/criticality_approach.md

 # criticality approach

-the approch to criticality was a phase of the critical experiment (E-1) detailed in [ORNL-1845](https://github.com/openmsr/msr-archive/blob/master/docs/ORNL-1845.pdf). a description, detailed timeline, and all recorded data for the critical experiment can be found on pages 23-39. the critical experiment also included the calibration of the shim rods, the simulation results of which can be found in [here](./shim_rod_calibration.md). during the approach to criticality, successive additions of the fuel concentrate Na<sub>2</sub>-UF<sub>6</sub> (66.7-33.3 mol%) were added to the NaF-ZrF<sub>4</sub> (50-50 mol%) carrier until criticality was reached.
+the approach to criticality was a phase of the critical experiment (E-1) detailed in [ORNL-1845](https://github.com/openmsr/msr-archive/blob/master/docs/ORNL-1845.pdf). a description, detailed timeline, and all recorded data for the critical experiment can be found on pages 23-39. the critical experiment also included the calibration of the shim rods, the simulation results of which can be found in [here](./shim_rod_calibration.md). during the approach to criticality, successive additions of the fuel concentrate Na<sub>2</sub>-UF<sub>6</sub> (66.7-33.3 mol%) were added to the NaF-ZrF<sub>4</sub> (50-50 mol%) carrier until criticality was reached.

 ## data